davidsilvasmith/bitcoinbulls.net/index.md

 ---
 layout: default
 title: Can I Retire on Bitcoin Income in Two Years?
-subtitle: I evaluate one bitcoin investment opportunity per month.
+subtitle: I share the results of one new bitcoin investment each month.
 permalink: /
 contentFirst: 1
 postsAfterContent: 5